God of Tomorrow: How to Overcome the Fears of Today and Renew Your Hope For the Future

 “In a growingly divisive world, the church is at a crossroads.
 Caleb’s work provides a powerful and hopeful way forward that every Christian needs!
 In fact, the future influence of the church might just depend on whether or not we choose to apply the road map provided by God of Tomorrow.”

-—Clay Scroggins, lead pastor of Buckhead Church and author of How to Lead When You’re Not in Charge
+—Clay Scroggins, author of How to Lead When You’re Not in Charge

 “The world is broken and people are hurting.
 Though society doesn’t always offer healthy solutions, Jesus followers have what’s needed.
 In God of Tomorrow, my friend Caleb reminds us that God’s promise to redeem empowers us to be people of joy with a message of hope.”

-—Gabe Lyons, founder of Q Ideas and author of Good Faith
+—Gabe Lyons, founder of Q Ideas and co-author of Good Faith